-On rare occasion, when storms generate an extraordinary strong shoreward flow, a lost pod will be washed with the flow into a rocky coast.
-Or, they might get drawn into a backwater lagoon through an inlet by the inrush of water during a rising tide.
+On rare occasion, when storms generate an extraordinary strong shoreward flow, a lost pod gets washed with the flow into a rocky coast.
+Or, they might get drawn into a backwater lagoon through an inlet by water rushing in during a rising tide.
 Once inside the shallow backwater lagoons, lost whales would mill around until their bellies touch the muddy bottom.
-They would then find it difficult to raise up high enough to spy hop the channel.
+They would then find it difficult to raise up high enough to spyhop the channel.
 They would be left stuck in the mud at low tide, which is exactly what happens.

 You don’t have to cut the whales open to see the truth.
 The fact that beached odontoceti cannot swim out to deep water when the surface currents are washing shoreward is SOLID PROOF OF BIOSONAR FAILURE.
-As mentioned above, rescue teams know by trial and error that there is no hope for a successful refloat during a strong shoreward flow.
+As mentioned above, rescue teams know by trial and error that there is no hope for a successful release during a strong shoreward flow.
 Whales with dysfunctional biosonar cannot swim against even into a slight current, let alone heavy breakers.
 It’s like asking a blind man to swim upstream against a strong flow.
-It can’t be done and the rescue teams know it.
-So instead of killing them, some rescue teams will load them on trucks and carry them to a distance beach on the opposite shore where the wind and tide are blowing out to sea.
-The video below is a perfect example of the inventive ways rescue groups use to get acoustically blind whales to swim offshore to the waiting sharks.
+It cannot be done and the rescue teams know it.

-I repeat… the OBVIOUS FACT that stranded whales always swim downstream with the flow of the surface current is clear and unmistakable evidence of biosonar failure.
-Furthermore, natural catastrophic upheavals in their backyard in the most logical explanation that fits with the million-year history of mass strandings is pressure-related sinus barotrauma induced by natural catastrophic upheavals in their backyard.
-In the order of the most likely first, barosinusitis in odontocetes can be caused by seaquakes, violent volcanic eruptions, underwater explosions, navy sonar, oil industry airguns, and the rare time when a heavenly body slams into the ocean’s surface near a pod of whales.
+I repeat… it is easily verifiable that beached whales always swim downstream with the flow of the surface current.
+This is unmistakable evidence of biosonar failure.
+Furthermore, natural catastrophic upheavals in their backyard in the most logical explanation.
+Pressure-related sinus barotrauma fits with the million-year history of mass strandings.
+This barosinusitis is caused by seaquakes, volcanic explosions (see recent example), navy sonar, oil industry air guns, and the rare time when a heavenly body slams into the ocean’s surface near a pod of whales.

-One story they repeat over and over again is that healthy toothed whales strand during heavy seas because the incoming waves kick up the sand causing acoustic interference with their biosonar signals.
-Or, when the sea is not so rough, they say biosonar does not work on a gradually sloping beach.
-Both concepts are easily refuted.
-Odontocete are intelligent animals that have evolved for 55 million years in our oceans.
-They would have learned many millions of years ago not to swim near a beach when the waves kick up the sand and block both their eyesight and their echo navigation.
-Give them a little credit — toothed whales are just not that stupid.
-Dolphins will not even jump over a rope floating on the surface in a calm pool because it distorts their biosonar; they would NEVER swim into sandy water filled with air bubbles.
+We can easily refute both sides.
+Odontoceti species are intelligent animals that have evolved for 55 million years in our oceans.
+They would have learned many millions of years ago not to swim near a beach when the waves kicked up the sand and block both their eyesight and their echo-navigation.
+Toothed whales are just not that stupid.
+Dolphins will not even jump over a rope floating on the surface in a calm pool because it distorts their biosonar.
+They would NEVER swim into water filled with sand or air bubbles.

-They have thrived for million of years in stormy seas—they hear the breaking waves coming from 10 miles away.
-These aquatic animals know instinctively to swim to deep offshore waters long before the storm kicked up.
-They would naturally avoid shallow beaches until the weather improves.
-If they didn’t, they would have gone the way of the Dodo Bird a long, long time ago.
-The only reason you will see them near shore during heavy seas is when their biosonar system has been previously disabled.
+Dolphins have thrived for million of years in stormy seas—they hear the breaking waves coming from 10 miles away.
+These aquatic animals know instinctively to swim to deeper offshore waters before a storm pushes them ashore.
+They know to avoid shallow beaches until the weather improves.
+If they didn’t, they would have gone the way of the Dodo Bird a long time ago.
+The only reason you will see them near shore during heavy seas is when their biosonar system is no longer working.

 Healthy dolphins know how to have fun offshore during heavy seas.

-Study the pictures above and the one at the top of this web page.
-They were taken in typical mass beaching weather.
+Study the picture above and the one at the top of this web page.
 Notice the raging sea in the background.
 You can tell there is a strong shoreward wind setting up the breaking waves.
-You can also tell that the whales were washed up the beach during high tide and left in the sand when the tide dropped.
+You can also tell that the incoming tide washed the whales up the beach during high tide and left them in the sand when the tide dropped.
 If they had a working biosonar, why didn’t they just turn around at high tide and swim back to deep water?
 Obviously, the biosonar systems of the entire pod failed.
 This is why whales beach!

-As you will see in the video below, stranded pods can be rehabilitated if protected from sharks for 3-4 weeks, given plenty of fresh fluids, and fed lots of fish and squid.
+We can rehabilitate stranded pods if we protected them from sharks for 3-4 weeks, given them plenty of fresh fluids, and fed them lots of fish and squid.
 The question is will governments spend the money?
 Or, are they happy when the rescue groups push the poor whales out to the waiting sharks while pretending to save them?

-I might also add that a few hundred years ago undersea earthquakes might have served an important evolutionary purpose.
-Allow me to explain: In the 1700s and 1800s there were so many whales and dolphins feeding along sections of the mid-ocean ridge that there was a good chance that they could overgraze and deplete the local squid breeding stock.
-For this reason, the removal of a few pods every so often by a seaquake was an evolutionary advantage, especially since recovery was easy because the injured pods were feeding every so often on one of the numerous schools of small fish they easily caught near the surface.
+Yes!
+A few hundred years ago undersea earthquakes might have served an important evolutionary purpose.
+There was an overabundance of pods feeding along sections of the mid-ocean ridge 200 years ago.
+They could easily overgraze and deplete the local squid breeding stock.
+For this reason, the removal of a few pods every so often by a seaquake was an evolutionary advantage.

-Since their biosonar was rendered temporarily dysfunctional by the seaquake, they had no acoustical memory of how to get back to their old feeding grounds.
+Since the seaquake knocked out their biosonar, they had no acoustical memory to get back to their old feeding grounds.
 They had to find new habitat.
-This meant that seaquakes served evolution by thinning the pods from the mid-ocean ridges and spread the species around the world at the same time.
+This meant that seaquakes served evolution by thinning the pods while at the same time spreading them around the world.

-This was also a time when drive fisheries for small whales began to flourish.
-At first, there were plenty of wounded pods looking for a new habitat so the drive fisheries did little damage.
-At about the same time, oceanic trawlers began removing the massive schools of small fish that the whales relied on for recovery.
-As the surface schools became depleted, more whales started stranding and pod sizes slowly got smaller until we have the situation today when the removal of pods by seaquakes alone threatens to eliminate the breeding stock and cause the extinction of pelagic toothed whales.
+This was also a time when drive fisheries for small whales increased.
+They did little damage at first because plenty of wounded pods were looking for a new habitat.
+Then oceanic trawlers began removing the massive schools of small fish that the whales relied on for recovery.
+As the surface schools became depleted, more pods failed to recover.
+Pod sizes slowly got smaller.
+Seaquakes alone now threatens to eliminate the breeding stock.
+If this happens, pelagic toothed whales will become extinct.

-I am convinced that many whale species can detect earthquake precursors.
-If we study how they do it, we might be able to duplicate the precursors they frighten them.
-If so, we can cause whales to flee the area before the start of sonar and/or commercial operations.
-We might even learn from the whales how to predict major earthquakes weeks in advance and save thousands of human lives every year.
+Anecdotal evidence convinces me that many whale species can detect earthquake precursors.
+We should be able to duplicate the precursors they frighten them.
+If so, we can cause whales to flee areas before the start of sonar and/or commercial operations.
+We might even learn how whales predict major earthquakes weeks in advance and save thousands of human lives every year.

 But it’s gonna be difficult to get the US Navy to agree on such a plan.
-They are warmongers far more interested in covering up the killing of whales than they are in saving whales or human lives.
-They fund, along with the oil industry, 97% of all whale research worldwide.
+They only want to cover-up why whales beach.
+As mentioned above, they fund, along with the oil industry, 97% of all whale research worldwide.
 Whale scientists must do and say what these two groups want if they expect to get funding.
 In other words, they have to lie or find another job.